Celebrate Archives Month by Honoring the Accomplishments of an Ohio Archival Institution

-The Ohio Historical Records Advisory Board Achievement Award recognizes significant accomplishments in preserving and improving access to historical records in any format by an Ohio institution.
+The Ohio Historical Records Advisory Board Achievement Award recognizes significant accomplishments in preserving and improving access to historical records in any format by an Ohio archival institution.
+All Ohio institutions responsible for archival records that provide public access to at least a portion of their collections are eligible.
+Eligible accomplishments include recent special projects or on-going programs that:

 2013 Achievement Award